 There are many ways to foster an inclusive approach to your SEL curriculum.
 Incorporate purposeful activities and lessons that foster empathy and honor the value of identity.
 Routinely allow students time and space to connect.
 Thousands of schools across America are creating a culture of belonging with activities, like those you’ll find in the Start With Hello program.

 3. Prioritize the times of day when connecting and socializing can happen organically

 Create space for students to simply connect and socialize.
-Instead of the academic ‘Do Now’ assignment, set out conversation cards on students’ desks and dedicate five minutes at the start of each class for these simple student connectors.
+Instead of the academic “Do Now” assignment, set out conversation cards on students’ desks and dedicate five minutes at the start of each class for simple student connectors.

 Other ways to encourage organic social engagement include:

-- Organizing drop-in spaces throughout the school day where students can go to simply hang out and do a simple activity, like listening to music or coloring.
+- Organize drop-in spaces throughout the school day where students can go to simply hang out and do an activity, like listening to music or coloring.

-- Hosting student leadership club activities, like SAVE (Students Against Violence Everywhere) Promise Clubs, during the school day whenever possible.
+- Host student leadership club activities, like SAVE (Students Against Violence Everywhere) Promise Clubs, during the school day whenever possible.

-4. Integrate SEL and wellness checks for educators for staff
+4. Integrate SEL and wellness checks for educators or staff

 SEL for school staff is critical.
-Pandemic teaching and learning have taken a toll on the Trusted Adults that students heavily rely on.
 Make time in each staff meeting or mandatory professional development workshop to support educators with self-care time, strategies, and activities.

 5. See someone alone?
 Start with a “hello”